Vilshana, Kharkiv Oblast: History

 The village was founded in 1699.
-In the 20s of the XIX century, in official documents, the settlement was called Novovilshana, and later Vilshana.
+In the 1820s, in official documents, the settlement was called Novovilshana, and later Vilshana.

 The village suffered as a result of the Holodomor famine of the Ukrainian people carried out by the government of the USSR in 1932–1933, which some have described as a genocide, the number of identified victims in the surrounding area was 113 people.

 On June 12, 2020, in accordance with the Order of the Cabinet of Ministers of Ukraine No. 725-p "On the definition of administrative centers and approval of territories of territorial communities of Kharkiv Oblast", it became part of the Dvorichanska settlement community.

 On July 17, 2020, as a result of the administrative-territorial reform and dissolution of Dvorichina raion, the village became part of the Kupiansk Raion of Kharkiv oblast.

 The village is under Russian occupation and is one of the few settlements in Kharkiv Oblast still occupied after the counteroffensive conducted by Ukraine in late 2022.

+Demographics

+In 2001, Vilshana had a population of 1,500 people, out of whom 1,395 spoke Ukrainian, 98 Russian, 3 Belarusian, 3 Armenian, and 1 spoke Romanian as their native languages.